-We have currently reviewed 2 headphones from Monoprice.
+We have currently reviewed 2 Monoprice headphones.
 They're a big electronics retailer that also produces their own headphone line.

 Compared to other brands